Using preprint and accepted author manuscript repositories

-Posting a preprint on a recognised preprint server or repository does not constitute prior publication or a breach of our media embargo policy, and will prejudice neither the peer review process nor publication in our journals.
+Depositing a preprint or AAM on a personal or institutional website or a recognised server or repository does not constitute prior publication or a breach of our media embargo policy (see below), and will prejudice neither the peer review process nor publication in our journals.

-We employ a strict embargo policy where the reporting of a scientific article published in one of our journals by the media is embargoed until a specific time.
+We employ a strict embargo policy on articles accepted for publication where the reporting of a scientific article published in one of our journals by the media is embargoed until the day of publication.

 Regarding preprints, researchers may respond to requests from the media.
 However, researchers should make it clear that the paper has not yet undergone peer review, that findings are provisional and that the conclusions may change.
 Authors are expected to keep the details of the peer review and editorial process confidential.